telerik/kendo-themes/packages/default/README.md

 During development, the SCSS files are linted on every `commit` and built at `push`.
 The theme package can be tested against a component by linking the theme in the components package.

-Class names are prefixed with `k-` during builds.
-Browser-specific properties are generated via [PostCSS autoprefixer](https://github.com/postcss/autoprefixer).
+Upon build, browser-specific properties are generated via [PostCSS autoprefixer](https://github.com/postcss/autoprefixer).